Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Conclusion

 \section{Conclusion}

-In this paper, we develop a stochastic geometry model for the Walker satellite constellation.
-We show the time invariance and other essential statistical properties of the proposed network model.
-Then, we derive the basic performance of downlink communications as a function of key parameters, including the number of orbits, the number of satellites, the orbit inclination, and the user latitude.
-This framework not only provides a tractable way to understand the interplay between network variables but also offers an intuitive method for designing and optimizing LEO satellite networks.
-Future work will explore various satellite applications, such as data harvesting or inter-satellite Internet routing, and may conduct a mathematical comparison analysis between the proposed model and existing Cox point processes.
+In this paper, we established a stochastic geometry model for the Walker satellite constellation.
+We identified time invariance and proved other structural properties of the dynamical system, such as its periodicity and ergodicity.
+We then derived the typical performance of downlink communications as a function of key parameters, including the number of orbits, the number of satellites, the orbit inclination, and the user latitude.
+The derived metrics were interpreted based on the properties obtained from the dynamical system analysis.
+The proposed framework not only provides a tractable way to understand the interplay between network variables but also offers an intuitive method for designing and optimizing LEO satellite networks.
+Note the network performance with nonzero phase difference can be analyzed using similar techniques.

+The established framework can be used to explore various applications based on multi-class Walker constellations.
+The framework could be used to analyze data harvesting via satellite relays or to investigate Internet routing.

 \appendices